 Fletcher (after finding Mulder's bedroom full of junk): This guy hasn't been laid in ten years.

-And given that nobody remembers Fletcher's purchases, it comes as quite a surprise to Scully that Mulder is no longer sleeping on his couch.
+- Given that nobody remembers Fletcher's purchases (it should have disappeared as other stuff caused by the time anomaly, but didn't), it comes as quite a surprise to Scully that Mulder is no longer sleeping on his couch.
 In "Monday":

 Scully: Mulder, when did you get a bed?